There’s no timeline on when flight cuts will ease up after the government shutdown ends - Boston News, Weather, Sports | WHDH 7News

 Millions of people were affected

-An estimated 5.2 million passengers have been affected by staffing-related delays or cancellations since the shutdown began on Oct.
+An estimated 5.2 million passengers have been affected by staffing-related delays or cancellations since the government shutdown began on Oct.
 1, according to Airlines for America, an industry trade group.

-However, it said cancellations really didn’t become a significant issue until the FAA ordered the flight cuts last week.
+Henry Evans, a University of Michigan student, expected to fly Delta to Detroit on Sunday after visiting family in New York.

+But after repeated delays the flight was canceled, so Evans rented a car and drove nine hours through the night to make his Monday morning classes in Ann Arbor.

 (Copyright (c) 2025 The Associated Press.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)